lauringlab/COVID19SequenceCompile/README.md

 #### Checking Compiled Files

 The checking_compiled_files.R code file can be used to see if the "main" version of full_compiled_data.csv matches the "secret" version.
 The two files should always be the same, but it is possible that the "main" version could differ if individuals manually change the data.
+The code will only tell you if the two are different.
+Further investigation would be necessary to determine the extent and character of the differences.

 #### Generating .csv File for RedCap Upload

 The cdc_ivy_upload_code.R code file is used to generate the new rows of data that need to be manually uploaded to the CDC IVY RedCap database.

+#### Generating Excel File for GISAID Upload

+The gisaid_upload_file_creation.R code is used to generate a properly structured Excel document to use for batch uploading to the GISAID system.
+This is completed in batches corresponding to plate runs.
+Only non-duplicate samples should be uploaded, with >= 90% NextClade sequence completeness.

 ### Folder: ProcessingFASTA